FluffyLogic/Prototype-Raymarcher/README.md

+ACKNOWLEGDEMENTS

+Firstly, i'd like to give credit where credit is due - without the kind souls here on the internet i would have never managed to cobble together these lines of code into something workable.

+Thus i thank :
+Ben Golus , shader guru extraordinaire who patiently helped me and pointed me in a right direction Art of Code, youtuber that explains the raymarcher magic neginfinity, for solution to my problems with orthographic projections (for shadow casting under directional light) Jasper Flick from Catlike coding for describing inner workings of shaders sites Book of Shaders and ShaderToy for having a simply amazing shader demonstrations and explainers Inigo Quilez for doing the hard work of making math/sdf functions much needed in raymarching.

+DESCRIPTION

  This is aimed at those wanting to learn and create a raymarching shader without too much hassle of figuring out the structure or required functions etc. Some shader knowlege is required to understand what is going on, so doing prior research will go a long way.
 Do note that these shaders are not perfect, there is certainly room for improvement and i may have wrongly used some shader API calls or have improperly written some of my own functions, so forgive me on that.